Children & Youth Ministry

 Dawn Deckman

-She is a graduate of The Youth Worker Academy through the Peninsula Delaware and Eastern PA United Methodist Conferences and is in the process of completing a Degree in Religious Studies from Liberty University.
-She is certified in Mental Health First Aid and is a Certified Life Skills Instructor.
+Dawn is a graduate of The Youth Worker Academy, a program through the Peninsula-Delaware and Eastern Pennsylvania United Methodist Conferences and is currently completing her degree in Religious Studies at Liberty University.
+She is also certified in Mental Health First Aid and a Certified Life Skills Instructor, equipping her with the tools to support emotional, spiritual, and practical needs in the lives of those she serves.

 Our Wonderful Volunteers